 Figure 2: Number of case studies performed under different growth environments (A; growth chamber, greenhouse or field conditions), functional plant groups (B; grasses, herbs or trees), UV treatment (C; exclusion or supplementation experiments), and experiment duration (D; Short-term (≤30 days), Medium-term (>30 days and ≤90 days), and Long-term (>90 days)).
 In panel C: Supplemental UV doses applied were categorized as Sup_Low (below 5 kJ m–2 day–1), Sup_Mid (5 to 10 kJ m–2 day–1) or Sup_High (above 10 kJ m–2 day–1); ambient UV doses are referred to as aUV; and N/D shows the number of case studies where the biologically effective UV dose in kJ m–2 day–1 was not reported.

 Analysis of the species used in the published studies resulted in a grouping of case studies into three broad functional categories; grasses, herbs and trees (including shrubs) (Figure 2B).
 Among investigated studies, we found only four C4 species, all of which show a decline in stomatal conductance following UV treatment.
 Grasses are relatively under-represented, with just 13 case studies on monocotyledonous species (Colocasia esculenta, Calamagrostis sp., Eragrostis tef, Hordeum vulgare, Agrostis capillaris, Holcus mollis, Panicum miliaceum, Triticum aestivum, Sorgum bicolor).
 This presents a knowledge gap given the importance of this group of plant species for human nutrition.
 The sub-category trees, including shrubs, is well presented in the database with 62 case studies in total.
 Nevertheless, this sub-category contains just one study on a coniferous tree (Pseudotsuga menziesii), while broad-leaved trees are highly represented.
 It is not entirely clear why so few papers report on the effects of UV on conifers.
-One possible reason is that there is a lack of UV impacts, a suggestion that is backed up by a classical study by Day et al (1992) who demonstrated minimal penetration of UV through the epidermis of a variety of gymnosperm needles (including Larix occidentalis, Abies lasiocarpus, and Pinus species), compared to the epidermis from woody and herbaceous dicots, as well as grasses.
+One possible reason is that there is a lack of UV impacts, a suggestion that is backed up by a classical study by Day et al. (1992) who demonstrated minimal penetration of UV through the epidermis of a variety of gymnosperm needles (including Larix occidentalis, Abies lasiocarpus, and Pinus species), compared to the epidermis from woody and herbaceous dicots, as well as grasses.

 Most of the case studies were UV supplementation experiments (110 in total), while just 33 case studies were UV exclusion experiments (less than 25%)(Figure 2C).
 Exclusion studies use UV filters to block out the UV wavelengths present in natural sunlight, and are therefore normally outdoor, field studies.
 In the current data set, circa 41% of the field studies uses supplemental lighting, and are focussed on the effects of above ambient UV irradiances, while the other 59% are exclusion studies focussed on impacts of below ambient UV irradiances.